iuhjui-sugar/boringssl/BUILDING.md

   * [CMake] [1] 2.8.8 or later is required.

   * Perl 5.6.1 or later is required.
-On Windows, [Strawberry Perl] [2] and MSYS Perl have both been reported to work.
-If not found by CMake, it may be configured explicitly by setting `PERL_EXECUTABLE`.
+On Windows, [Active State Perl] [2] has been reported to work, as has MSYS Perl.
+[Strawberry Perl] [3] also works but it adds GCC to `PATH`, which can confuse some build tools when identifying the compiler (removing `C:\Strawberry\c\bin` from `PATH` should resolve any problems).
+If Perl is not found by CMake, it may be configured explicitly by setting `PERL_EXECUTABLE`.

-  * On Windows you currently must use [Ninja] [3] to build; on other platforms, it is not required, but recommended, because it makes builds faster.
+  * On Windows you currently must use [Ninja] [4] to build; on other platforms, it is not required, but recommended, because it makes builds faster.

-  * If you need to build Ninja from source, then a recent version of [Python] [4] is required (Python 2.7.5 works).
+  * If you need to build Ninja from source, then a recent version of [Python] [5] is required (Python 2.7.5 works).

-  * On Windows only, [Yasm] [5] is required.
+  * On Windows only, [Yasm] [6] is required.
 If not found by CMake, it may be configured explicitly by setting `CMAKE_ASM_NASM_COMPILER`.

   * A C compiler is required.
 On Windows, MSVC 12 (Visual Studio 2013) or later with Platform SDK 8.1 or later are supported.
-Recent versions of GCC and Clang should work on non-Windows platforms, and maybe on Windows too.
+Recent versions of GCC (4.8+) and Clang should work on non-Windows platforms, and maybe on Windows too.

-  * [Go] [6] is required.
+  * [Go] [7] is required.
 If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.

 ## Building